Decomposition of Topological Azumaya Algebras: Introduction

 This paper is organized as follows.
-The second section presents some preliminaries on operations on unitary groups and the description of the homomorphisms these operations induce on homotopy groups.
+The second section presents preliminaries on the effect of direct sum and tensor product operations on homotopy groups of compact Lie groups related to the unitary groups $\U_{n}$.
 The third section is devoted to the proof of Theorem \ref{abpq/pq}.
-We explain why the decomposition in Theorem \ref{main} is not unique up to isomorphism.
+We explain in Remark \ref{notuniq} why the decomposition in Theorem \ref{main} is not unique up to isomorphism.